ShabalalaWATP/JHUB-Module-1b---Creating-a-Dynamic-Website-and-Application/uk-police-explorer/README.md

 The application should now be running at http://localhost:3000.

-Usage
+## Usage

-Select a Police Force: Start by selecting a police force from the dropdown list.
+1. **Select a Police Force:** Start by selecting a police force from the dropdown list.
 The application will then display all neighbourhoods available for that force.

-Explore Neighbourhoods: Once a neighbourhood is selected, detailed information is displayed, including the neighbourhood policing team, upcoming community events, crime statistics, and boundary maps.
+2. **Explore Neighbourhoods:** Once a neighbourhood is selected, detailed information is displayed, including the neighbourhood policing team, upcoming community events, crime statistics, and boundary maps.

-View Crime Statistics: Use the interactive map and bar charts to visualize crime data for the selected area.
+3. **View Crime Statistics:** Use the interactive map and bar charts to visualize crime data for the selected area.

-Technologies Used
+## Technologies Used

-React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.

-Tailwind CSS: A utility-first CSS framework for styling.
+- Tailwind CSS: A utility-first CSS framework for styling.

-Recharts: A library for creating data visualizations.
+- Recharts: A library for creating data visualizations.

-React Leaflet: For displaying interactive maps using Leaflet.
+- React Leaflet: For displaying interactive maps using Leaflet.

-Vite: A fast build tool for modern web development.
+- Vite: A fast build tool for modern web development.

-UK Police API: Provides the real-time data for the application.
+- UK Police API: Provides the real-time data for the application.

-Project Structure
+##Project Structure

-public/: Contains static assets like images and SVG files.
+- public/: Contains static assets like images and SVG files.

-vite.svg: Vite logo.
+  - vite.svg: Vite logo.

-src/: Contains the main application code.
+- src/: Contains the main application code.

-assets/: Static assets like images.
+  - assets/: Static assets like images.

-react.svg: React logo.
+    - react.svg: React logo.

-components/: Reusable components like ThemeToggle and CrimeMap.
+  - components/: Reusable components like ThemeToggle and CrimeMap.

-App.jsx: The main application component.
+  - App.jsx: The main application component.

-App.css: CSS specific to the App component.
+  - App.css: CSS specific to the App component.

-index.css: Global CSS styles.
+  - index.css: Global CSS styles.

-main.jsx: Entry point for rendering the React application.
+  - main.jsx: Entry point for rendering the React application.

-test.js: Contains tests for the application.

-.gitignore: Specifies files and directories to be ignored by Git.
+- .gitignore: Specifies files and directories to be ignored by Git.

-index.html: The main HTML file.
+- index.html: The main HTML file.

 package.json: Lists project dependencies and scripts.